 Stop holding on to the past; look toward a brighter future and modern browsing experience with Windows 10 or Google Chrome, Onix’s preferred platform.
 This is possible by using custom app development to assist with your web applications.

-By taking these three steps, you can make your new life in Chrome or Windows 10 a success.
+By taking these three steps and using custom app development, you can make your new life in Chrome or Windows 10 a success.

 Assess Your Current Web Application Inventory

-Before any migration, you’ll need to inventory the resources and workloads you will be transitioning to your target platform, whether that’s Chrome OS or Windows 10.
+Before any migration and custom application development efforts, you’ll need to inventory the resources and workloads you will be transitioning to your target platform, whether that’s Chrome OS or Windows 10.

 During this inventory, you’ll need to determine...